bapplistudio/jquery.xtarget/README.md

 Features :

-* works with &lt;a&gt; and &lt;form&gt; elements which target is an element identifier selector, beggining with "#"
+* works with &lt;a&gt; and &lt;form&gt; elements which target is an element identifier selector, beggining with "#".

 * automatically uses [jquery.build](https://github.com/bapplistudio/jquery.build) when plugin is loaded.
 This enables jquery active content to be set after the ajax call.

 * automatically uses [jquery.form](https://github.com/malsup/form) when plugin is loaded.
 This enables you to send files using ajax and create upload progress events.

+* you can activate the history of your ajax calls into your (recent version) browser's history and update of the displayed address.

 Other examples and codes :